PronitNag/Durgesh_sir_java/01_core_java/04_java_oops/05_Constructors.md

 # Java Constructors

-A constructor in Java is a special block of code that initializes the newly created object.
-It holds the same name as its class and behaves like a method, though it doesn’t have any return type.
-Constructors breathe life into an object, setting initial values and ensuring that the object is in a valid state upon creation.
+- A constructor in Java is a special block of code that **initializes** the newly created object.
+- It holds the **same name** as its class and behaves like a method, though it doesn’t have any **return type**.
+- Constructors **breathe life into an object**, setting initial values and ensuring that the object is in a valid state upon creation.

+## Importance of Constructors
+It is not mandatory to create a constructor in a Java class.
+If no constructor is explicitly defined, the Java compiler automatically provides a **default constructor**.

+However, when we define any constructor in a class, the compiler **does not** generate a default constructor for us.

 ## Types of Constructors